vince012/danceYourAlgorithm/README.md

 ## Features
 ### Gesture detection

-Detects a gesture and add it to a list to create the sequence.
+Detects a gesture and adds it to a list to create the sequence.

 ### Creation of a Scratch projet

-A JavaScript function converts the sequence to Scratch blocs decribed in a JSON file.
-The project is a .sb3 archive which contains the JSON file, images and sounds (sprite and scenes used).
+A JavaScript function converts the sequence to Scratch blocks decribed in a JSON file.
+The project is a .sb3 archive which contains the JSON file, images and sounds (sprites and scenes used).

 ### Viewing the sequence